betaigeuze/Masterarbeit/src/dashboardv1/text/digits_distance_matrix_explanation.md

 the trees in the forest will be so different from each other that you would need a forest of 1000 or even more trees to achieve what we saw with the <i>Iris</i> example.
 However, this is merely a hypothesis at this point and would need further investigation to be confirmed.

 <p class="text-font">
 Below we'll dive deeper into clustering.
-The algorithm we we're using is called <i>DBSCAN</i>.
+The algorithm we're using is called <i>DBSCAN</i>.
 It's a <i>density-based</i> clustering algorithm, so it searches our distance matrix for groups of trees that are all similar to each other - which is exactly what we want.
 Keep in mind however, that not all of our trees can be attributed to a cluster.
 That's because the DBSCAN algorithm can also identify trees as <i>noise</i> or <i>outliers</i>.
 This does not mean, that these trees are "bad" in any way, it just means, that they are mostly unique in the forest and that there are not a lot of trees, that are similar to them.
 In this case, this effect is even more pronounced.
 As expected, the <i>DBSCAN</i> algorithm has its' troubles to find any clusters at all.
 The few that we can identify with the current settings only achieve a very low <i>Silhouette Score</i> which further implies that there are no meaningful clusters to be found in this example. <br>

 <p class="text-font">